 That being said, its not strictly necessary, and as you know, it is not your super knife, your phone or your bag that will serve you the most if the situation deteriorates.
 Knowledge, your ability to respond to situations, and your ability to make the right decisions !!
 All this is working, but I think it’s worth having back-up documents (plants, techniques, foreign languages, care, … the list can be infinite) is an excellent thing.
 Only to have all that in paper version, it ends up weighing a lot.
 Also, at this time the digital device becomes very competitive!

-The first thing is that you can store the data you want to keep (memories of families, important documents, etc.) on a No products found. or better yet a USB drive (you can select your needs in terms of capacity but Don’t hesitate to take a bigger one, doubling the capacity isn’t expensive …).
+The first thing is that you can store the data you want to keep (memories of families, important documents, etc.) on a hard disk or better yet a USB drive (you can select your needs in terms of capacity but Don’t hesitate to take a bigger one, doubling the capacity isn’t expensive …).
 Remember that a “End of World” disaster situation is the most feared, it is also the least likely and there is a good chance that you will find a stable situation after a few days, weeks or months .

 Then, if you do not want to go with your laptop (if you wish I advise you to protect it very well ), you can get a e-reader .
 It is for me really a super, super object (that of Amazon or another, I know only that of Amazon personally) because: